Skip to main content

 text: "I hope this message gets sent!",

-// Any SendEmailCommand input can be set under the `ses` key:
+// You can pass additional SES-specific options under the `ses` key:

 ses: {